Ignacia Jasso: Biography

-The wife of a farmer in Ciudad Juárez, Jasso became involved in criminal activities with her husband in the 1920's; after her husband was killed in a Juárez brothel, she continued her involvement in the Drug Trade.
+The wife of a farmer in Ciudad Juárez, Jasso became entangled in criminal activities alongside her husband during the 1920s.
+Following her husband's death in a Juárez brothel, Jasso persisted in her association with the drug trade.
 The co-manager of a nearby nightclub, Enrique Fernández, was involved in a number of criminal enterprises and convinced Jasso to join his organization.

 Starting out as a lower-ranking member, Jasso managed Fernández's illicit drugs business, gradually growing her power inside the organization.
 The organization soon became known as the Fernández gang and came to wield considerable influence over local and state authorities, the first criminal organization to do so.
 To control the drug trade, the pair eliminated their competition through a campaign of bribery, assassination, and intimidation.
 Her business expanded throughout the 1930s and 1940s, during which time much of Jasso's family also became involved in the trade; in addition to the production and smuggling of drugs, the family turned to other industries, notably prostitution and alcohol smuggling.

 Her actions resulted in her being targeted by the Federal Bureau of Narcotics, with Harry J. Anslinger asking that she be extradited to the United States.
 This was unsuccessful, however, and Jasso was instead sent to Islas Marias, a historical Mexican maximum security prison, for a wartime stay.
-She was released after the war and moved to Guadalajara, to lay low and take a more active role in supply.
+She was released after the war and moved to Guadalajara, to lie low and take a more active role in supply.
 Her family operated the drug cartel in Juarez.